 What do the Bronze, Silver, and Gold levels mean?

-A first-time Bronze award recognizes: 1) in-depth, data-rich self-assessment of institutional makeup (STEM faculty and students), policies, culture, and climate using evidence-based analytical methods, in a disaggregated fashion whenever possible, that allow insights into gender, race/ethnicity, and other factors that have typically been the targets of bias, as well as their intersectionality; 2) identifying “data gaps” or other gaps in institutional knowledge and describing methods that will be used to collect missing information; 3) identifying significant issues related to bias, equity, and inclusion; and (4) developing an action plan with definitive steps to address these issues.
+A first-time Bronze award recognizes: 1) in-depth, data-rich self-assessment of institutional makeup (STEM faculty and students), policies, culture, and climate using evidence-based analytical methods, in a disaggregated fashion whenever possible, that allow insights into gender, race/ethnicity, and other factors that have typically been the targets of bias, as well as their intersectionality; 2) identifying “data gaps” or other gaps in institutional knowledge and describing methods that will be used to collect missing information; 3) identifying significant barriers related to bias, equity, and inclusion; and (4) developing an action plan with definitive steps to address these issues.